“Summit two 14ers on the Continental Divide along an alpine lollipop loop close to Denver”

 Grays and Torreys are the only two 14ers situated on the Continental Divide and provide great views of the area.
 Grays is considered the highest point on the Continental Divide.
 The peaks are in close proximity to each other so it is popular to hike them both in one day.
 The standard route is from Grays Peak Trail at Stevens Gulch.
 This is one of the most popular 14er hikes in Colorado due to its proximity to Denver and the Front Range.

 The road access to the trailhead can be some of the worst in Colorado.
-Bring a 4X4 high clearance vehicle if possible or add a couple miles to the hike, depending on the year.
+In summer, high clearance 4WD recommended but high clearance 2WD will be fine.
+If using low clearance vehicle, add a couple miles to the hike by parking towards the bottom.

 From the Grays Peak Trailhead (Stevens Gulch Trailhead), cross a well-maintained bridge and travel southwest, already near treeline at 11,259.
 The trail meanders along the south slopes of Kelso Mountain to Kelso Junction 1.85 miles in.
 The small trail on the right leads to Kelso Ridge